 - FREE Diversity Book for Classrooms Program

-MCBD 2022 is honored to be Supported by
+MCBD 2022 is honoured to be Supported by

 - These Medallion Sponsors!
 SUPER PLATINUM: Make A Way Media PLATINUM: Language Lizard GOLD: Barefoot Books, KidLitTV, Candlewick, Capstone, Abrams Books SILVER: Pack-n-Go Girls, Charlotte Riggle, Kimberly Gordon Biddle BRONZE: Carole P. Roman, Patrice McLaurin, Dyesha and Triesha McCants/McCants Squared, Redfin.com, Redfin Canada, Redfin Mortgage, Redfin/Title Forward, Create & Educate, Star Bright Books, Vivian Kirkfield, Dr. Eleanor Wint, Kind World Publishing, Snowflake Stories, Lisa Wee, SONGJU MA, Melissa Stoller, J.C.
 Kato and J.C.², Crystel Patterson, Audrey Press, Pragmaticmom, TimTimTom, Wisdom Tales